HamzaFB/hamzafb.github.io/_posts/2022-09-04-notes-on-bayesian-online-change-point-detection.md

 Second and most importantly the paper only provides a way to calculate the probability that there was a change-point k units of time ago, but it does not propose a strategy to segment the time-series.
-I will suggest an algorithm to perform the optimal segmentation.
+I will suggest an algorithm to perform an optimal segmentation at a given time t.
 Finally, I will show how we can use BOCPD to detect trend changes.